-Given below are the top 6 Online Collaborative Text Editors that would be a great value-addition to writers helping them write, edit, and view documents simultaneously.
+Given below are the top 6 collaborative writing app that would be a great value-addition to writers helping them write, edit, and view documents simultaneously.

-But, it is always better to understand the grounds on which these selections have been made.
+But, it is always better to understand the grounds on which I have made this selection.
 So, here are the most vital elements that make them versatile:

 Most collaborative writing apps facilitate any one/two features mentioned above, but with the following 6 tools you will enjoy most of them.

 Here Is My List Of Best Collaborative Writing App

 To cut the long story short, I have tabulated the features comparison between the best two collaborative authoring software.
 One of them is free, and the other one is a paid.